 An institution nearing its centenary year, Casamento's is one of the many jewels in the Big Easy's culinary crown.
-Much like the menu's delicious oysters, the rugged exterior of the restaurant betrays just how great this oyster bar is.
-One of the oldest oyster bars in town, Casamento's serves them every-which-way - although the best way is to line up a big serving of fresh ones on the counter.
-Cheap prices and reliably incredible oysters make it a favourite for locals.
+Much like the menu's delicious oysters, the rugged exterior of the restaurant betrays just how great this oyster bar really is.
+One of the oldest oyster bars in town, Casamento's serves them every-which-way, although the best way is to line up a big serving of fresh ones on the counter.
+Cheap prices and reliably tasty shellfish make it a favourite for locals.
 The restaurant is closed Mondays, Tuesdays, and Wednesdays, as well as in June, July, and August.

 Address: 4330 Magazine St.

 Mulate's is the original Cajun restaurant, featuring authentic Cajun cuisine that embraces the small town cultures dotted along southern Louisiana's bayous.
 Be sure to try the Zydeco Gumbo and don't miss the homemade bread pudding.
-Live Cajun music and dancing each night attracts many New Orleans visitors; even Bob Dylan stopped by when he was in town.
-This restaurant/bar is open for lunch and till late at night.
+Live Cajun music and dancing each night attracts many New Orleans visitors.
+Even Bob Dylan stopped by when he was in town.
+This restaurant and bar is open for lunch and till late at night.
 While not required, prospective diners should make reservations.

 Address: 201 Julia Street